 In other words, don’t worry: if you really want to put your baby in a cute nightgown, you’re not putting her in a fire death trap.
 Although, because of the laws, you may have a really tough time finding a chemical-free version of that nightgown (unless you make it yourself or buy from Etsy).
 Mommy blogger Ashley wrote, with blistering sarcasm, “I find it highly annoying that I have to act like a lunatic/borderline conspiracy theorist just to keep my child from wearing garments made from or with (dangerous!) chemicals.”
 However, as concerns about the chemicals become more widespread, there are less and less products that include them on the market.

 Ensuring your child’s safety can sometimes feel complicated and stressful, when there is so much conflicting and confusing information.
 We hope this information helped.

-Magnetic Me's fabrics are all eco-friendly and ultra gentle on baby's soft skin, whether it's our modal made from Beech trees or our organic cotton.
+Magnetic Me's fabrics are all eco-friendly and ultra gentle on baby's soft skin, whether it's our Modal made from Beech trees or our GOTS Organic Cotton.
 We do not use any flame retardant chemicals in our clothing and instead follow the government's tight-fitting standards.
 Please double check our size chart and order one size up if your child's height and weight fall in the middle of a size.